You know who this is, and you know what we do here, and you know how right we are.

 You betcha.

-Hey, I wanted to uh talk to you and the Tea Party supporters out there.
+Hey, I wanted to talk to you and the Tea Party supporters out there.

 I've talked to a lot of them, and I've been an activist for a long, long time, longer than I care to admit.

-I mean, they've gotten involved in candidacy, and that's great.
+I mean, they've gotten involved in candidacies, and that's great.

 We're making a lot of progress there.

-Um there's a process called the precinct committeeman process, where you go in, as long as you're a registered Republican, go to your state Republican website, find out what district you're in and when your district meeting is when and where, and go there and say, I'd like to volunteer to be a precinct committeeman.
+There's a process called the precinct committeeman process where you go in, as long as you're a registered Republican, go to your state Republican website, find out what district you're in and when your district meeting is, when and where, and go there and say, I'd like to volunteer to be a precinct committee man.

 Right.

-They will they will appoint you to be a precinct committeeman if you go in there with lots of your like-minded friends and family and members and so forth uh as precinct committeemen, then you vote for your precinct captains and your district's chairperson and eventually your state.
+If you go in there with lots of your like-minded friends and family members and so forth as precinct committeemen, then you vote for your precinct captains and your district's chairperson and eventually your state.

 That's right.

-And you can literally take over the party then.
+And you can literally take over the party.

 They're working at the precinct level.